HomeHealth articlessarcoidosisSarcoidosis - Causes | Symptoms | Diagnosis | Treatment

 What Is Sarcoidosis?

-Sarcoidosis is characterized by the growth of clumps of inflammatory cells (granuloma), which commonly affects the lungs and lymph nodes.
-The other organs that can be affected are skin, eyes, and heart.
-It is believed to be caused by the body's immunity responding to some unknown substance, such as microorganisms, dust, chemicals, and self-proteins (body's own proteins).
+Sarcoidosis is characterized by the growth of clumps of inflammatory cells (granuloma), commonly affecting the lungs and lymph nodes.
+The other organs that can be affected are the skin, eyes, and heart.
+It is believed to be caused by the body's immunity responding to some unknown substance, such as microorganisms, dust, chemicals, and self-proteins (the body's proteins).
 As of now, there is no cure for this disease, but some cases get better without any medical treatment.
 Treatment is required when these granulomas damage organs.

 What Symptoms Does Sarcoidosis Result In?

-Depending on which organ is affected by the formation of granulomas, the signs and symptoms vary.
+The signs and symptoms vary depending on which organ is affected by the formation of granulomas.

 Common Symptoms: